solacerxt/Saving-System_Unity/README.md

 particleEffects: None | Low | Normal | High
 ```

-To store them, we should define an IStorable structure with [System.Serializable] attribute:
+To store them, we define an IStorable structure with [System.Serializable] attribute:
 ```csharp
 using solacerxt.Saving;